scalatra/oauth2-server/README.md

 After running those commands you'll have a working oauth2 server

 ## Patches
 Patches are gladly accepted from their original author.
-Along with any patches, please state that the patch is your original work and that you license the work to the *backchat-websocket* project under the MIT License.
+Along with any patches, please state that the patch is your original work and that you license the work to the *scalatra* project under the MIT License.

 ## License
-MIT licensed. check the [LICENSE](https://github.com/mojolly/backchat-websocket/blob/master/LICENSE) file
+MIT licensed. check the [LICENSE](https://github.com/mojolly/scalatra/blob/master/LICENSE) file